 The ideal temperatures for this plant are between 70° – 80° degrees Fahrenheit (21° – 27° C) during the daytime, and 55° – 65° degrees Fahrenheit (13° – 18° C) during the night.

 The USDA hardiness zones of this plant are 8a – 11b.

 Watering and Feeding

-Once it has fully established, it only requires regular watering during the dry season.
+- Once it has fully established, it is drought tolerant requiring regular watering during the dry season.

 Soil & Transplanting

 This plant is not too particular about the pH level of soil and grows well in a mixture with a neutral range.

 It prefers a sandy, well-drained soil, but also likes chalk and loam mixture.

 The taller varieties of Senecio typically start getting floppy.